My Favorite Murder: Exactly Right Podcast Network

 In November 2018, Kilgariff and Hardstark departed from Earwolf and launched the Exactly Right Podcast Network.
 The name of the network is in reference to a phrase often said by Kilgrariff in the show.
 In addition to producing My Favorite Murder, the network began hosting the pre-existing shows The Fall Line, The Purrrcast, This Podcast Will Kill You, and Do You Need A Ride?.

 In 2019, Exactly Right podcast Jensen & Holes: The Murder Squad was announced, which was the first show original to the network.
 The show is hosted by retired cold case investigator Paul Holes and investigative journalist Billy Jensen.
 Jensen and Holes discuss "unsolved murders, unidentified remains, and missing persons cases" with contributions from their listeners.
 Both Jensen and Holes gained notoriety within the My Favorite Murder fan community following their involvement in the Golden State Killer case in 2018.
+The podcast was later canceled in 2022 due to sexual misconduct allegations against Jensen.

 Additional podcasts hosted by the network include I Said No Gifts, in which comedian Bridger Winegar has conversations with guests who have brought him supposedly unwanted gifts, and Bananas, wherein Kurt Braunohler and Scotty Landes discuss the strange news from around the world.
-Exactly Right's lineup continues to expand with shows such as Adulting with Michelle Buteau and Jordan Carlos, That's Messed Up: An SVU Podcast, I Saw What You Did, author Kate Winkler Dawson's Tenfold More Wicked, Lady to Lady, The True Beauty Brooklyn Podcast, Parent Footprint with Dr. Dan and Dave Holmes' limited series Waiting for Impact.
+Exactly Right's lineup continues to expand with shows such as Adulting with Michelle Buteau and Jordan Carlos, That's Messed Up: An SVU Podcast, I Saw What You Did, author Kate Winkler Dawson's Tenfold More Wicked, Lady to Lady, Parent Footprint with Dr. Dan and Dave Holmes' limited series Waiting for Impact.